Skip to main content

 • Different Development Stages

-• Install a new library
+• First, Install a new library

 • npx expo install package-name

-• does the library include native code?
+• Then, Does the library include native code?

 • How to know if the library has native code